Potassium Supplement

 • Hypokalemia (blood potassium concentration below 3.5 mmol/L)

-• Potassium loss due to long-term use of diuretics (such as furosemide)
+• Potassium loss due to long-term use of diuretics (e.g., furosemide)

 • Electrolyte imbalance caused by severe vomiting, diarrhea, or malnutrition

-• In some cardiac patients, potassium supplementation is necessary to stabilize heart rhythm
+• Some cardiac patients requiring potassium supplementation to stabilize heart rhythm

-It is important to note that this medication should not be used in patients with normal blood potassium levels, as overdose may lead to hyperkalemia crisis.
+It is important to note that this medication should not be used in patients with normal blood potassium levels, as overdose can lead to hyperkalemia.

 Common Side Effects